GretaTamulionyte/personal-calm-place/README.md

 Your finished audio files will be saved for you to enjoy anytime you feel you need it."

-This program is based on the simple notion that vizualization relaxation scripts and audio tapes(basically vizualizing a calming place to relax and unwind), while there are plenty of them, may be more relaxing if a user adds their own personal touch to it.
+This program is based on the simple notion that vizualization relaxation scripts and audio tapes (basically visualizing a calming place to relax and unwind), while there are plenty of them, may be more relaxing if a user adds their own personal touch to it.

-The idea is that the user can write a personally meaningful soothing text, then choose a voice that they like, and then choose some background sounds that would compliment the custom vizualization relaxation tape.
+The idea is that the user can write a personally meaningful soothing text, or generate one by a few simple keywords, then choose a voice that they like, and then choose some background sounds that would compliment the custom vizualization relaxation tape.

 This is a very very minimalist version of the program, as I am still learning and can see a million ways to improve it.

-# Functionality that will be added on later versions:
+# Functionality that should be added on later versions:
 1. More voices and previews of the voices so that the user can choose with more information at hand
 2. Another API that will add more variety and let the user have more control over background sounds - basically any AI generated background sound (like birds chirping) with a simple prompt
 3. Mixing the two tracks needs improving
+4. Maybe searching for a text by title function as you can write or generate many texts and store them
+5. Ability to delete texts
 4. And lots lots more